HobnobMancer/cazy_webscraper/docs/gtdbtax.rst

 ``database`` - **REQUIRED** Path to a local CAZyme database to add UniProt data to.

-``source`` - **REQUIRED** Kingdoms to get lineages from.
+``taxs`` - **REQUIRED** Kingdoms to get lineages from.
 Accepts 'archaea' and/or 'bacteria'.
 Separate with a single space.
 Order does not matter.
 Determines which datafiles are retrieved from GTDB.

 ``--archaea_file`` - Path to GTDB archaea data file.
 Default: None, download latest dataset from GTDB.